Samsung Galaxy S3 review

 Android 4.0, 4.8in 720x1,280 display

 The Samsung Galaxy S3 was the undisputed must-have Android handset back in 2012.
-With a big 4.8in HD display and plenty of processing power it did everything you could want.
+With a big 4.8in HD display and plenty of processing power it did everything you could want from a smartphone.
 It also has a replaceable battery and a micro SD card slot, so it's among the most practical handsets too.